SashaBerkowsky/sasza.ar/content/pages/tools.md

 all of this supported by small scripts of my own on the side.

-*tldr*; i hate using the mouse, love simple open source software and making it my own.
+<b>tldr;</b> i hate using the mouse, love simple open source software and making it my own.

 on a side note, as i really value the responsiveness that text-based user interfaces give me, i’ll admit that anytime i’m doing something risky or scary on a computer it’s always reassuring to be able to do it in a GUI.